jhjwlee/dp-203-azure-data-engineer/Instructions/Labs/05-Analyze-files-with-Spark.md

 ---
 lab:
-    title: 'Analyze data in a data lake with Spark'
+    title: 'Analyze data in a data lake with Spark - after Lab03'
-    ilt-use: 'Suggested demo' -
+    ilt-use: 'Suggested demo'
 ---
 # Analyze data in a data lake with Spark